Double or Nothing (1937 film)

 Double or Nothing is a 1937 American musical comedy film directed by Theodore Reed and starring Bing Crosby, Martha Raye, Andy Devine, Mary Carlisle and William Frawley.
-Based on a story by M. Coates Webster, the film is about a dying millionaire who instructs his lawyer to drop four purses on the streets of New York City, which are found and returned by four honest people.
-According to the will, each of them is given five thousand dollars, which they must double within thirty days in order to claim one million dollars.
+Based on a story by M. Coates Webster, the film is about a dying millionaire who instructs his lawyer to drop twenty-five purses on the streets of New York City, which are found and returned by four honest people.
+According to the will, each of them is given five thousand dollars, which they must double within thirty days to claim one million dollars.
 Greedy relatives, who were cut from the will, try to thwart each one's plans.
 The film features the popular song "The Moon Got in My Eyes".

 Plot

 Eccentric millionaire philanthropist Axel Clark wishes to prove that all people are essentially honest and good.
-Following his death and as a provision of his will, his lawyers drop wallets on the streets of town that each have $100 in them, with information for contacting the lawyers.
+Following his death and as a provision of his will, his lawyers drop wallets on the streets of a town that each has $100 in them, with information for contacting the lawyers.
 The four honest people who return the wallets then find themselves unexpectedly in a sort-of lottery.
 Each person is given $5000 and the first person who could double that sum within one month, through honest means, would inherit Clark's entire estate.
 Otherwise, the entire estate would go to Clark's greedy brother, who is determined to thwart the plan.

 Liza Lou Lane has the toughest time of it.
 An ex-burlesque stripper, she automatically undresses herself whenever she hears her old theme music being played.
 The greedy relatives place an orchestra on a flatbed truck and follow her around town, looking for embarrassing situations to get her into.